danecando/jquery.shiptime/README.md

     });
 ```

-**Take a look at the example directory if you're having any trouble.**
+*Take a look at the example included in the example directory if you're having any trouble.*

 Also feel free to use the shipping-time.css file in the example directory for basic styling